ditya-decodes/Task-3-Ditya/README.md

 -> ORM Shield: Using Sequelize acts as a security barrier, preventing raw SQL injection vulnerabilities by parameterizing all queries sent to the database engine.

-Developed for the 2026 Summer Internship | Database Integration Milestone Completed
+Developed for the **2026 Summer Internship | Database Integration Milestone Completed**.